P-split formulations: A class of intermediate formulations between big-M and convex hull for disjunctive constraints: Formulations between convex hull and big-M

 \subsubsection{Special case: 2-term disjunctions}

 So far, we have considered disjunctions with an arbitrary number of disjuncts.
-But \textit{2-term disjunctions}, or disjunctions with two disjuncts, are a special case of interest.
+But \textit{2-term disjunctions}, or disjunctions with two disjuncts, are of special interest.
 Indicator constraints, which either hold or are relaxed depending on a binary variable, can be modeled as a 2-term disjunction \cite{belotti2016handling,bonami2015mathematical}.
-Indicator constraints, for example, arise in classification~\cite{brooks2011support} and chance constraints \cite{luedtke2010integer}.
-For a 2-term disjunction, Theorem~3 projects out the auxiliary variables to get a non-extended formulation.
+Indicator constraints arise in classification~\cite{brooks2011support} and chance constraints \cite{luedtke2010integer}.
+For a 2-term disjunction, Theorem~\ref{thm:theorem3} projects out the auxiliary variables to obtain a non-extended formulation.

 \begin{theorem} For a two-term disjunction, the $P$-split formulation has the following non-extended realization

 where $\mathcal{S} = \{1, 2, \dots P\}$ and the sets $\mathcal{I}_j$ contain the indices for the variable partitionings for the $P$-split formulation \cite{kronqvist2021between}. \end{theorem} \begin{proof} We prove the theorem by projecting out all the auxiliary variables from \eqref{eq:p-split}.
 First, we use the equality constraints for the disaggregated variables ($\alpha_s^l = \nu_1^{\alpha_s^l} + \nu_2^{\alpha_s^l}$) to eliminate the variables $\nu^{\alpha^l_s}_1$, resulting in